 In ST approaches, effective leadership is not attributed to one leader who directly manages the system, but rather a holistic approach encourages staff and stakeholders to adopt leadership roles across the system in an attempt to improve a difficult situation through seeking alternative ways of working (De Brun et al, 2019).
 For this reason, strategic leadership intervention considers ‘front-runners’ as part of a complex system that is continually changing and that outcomes are connected to team performance as a whole (ibid).
 Certainly, empowering citizen participation in the design and delivery of integrated care services through being involved in the policy process can foster goal-directed activity (Nosil et al, 2018).
 As a result, such purposeful intervention will enable the citizen and their family to be pro-active in the management of their care

 In healthcare systems, ST approaches are frequently presented as having evolved from the systems theory of change and focus on the dynamic interconnections between people, processes and technology, such as, IT systems.
 Literature frequently describes healthcare systems as fragmented, where efforts to resolve complex issues have often led to unintended consequences (Oliver et al, 2019).
 Hence, consideration of leadership approaches in this setting describes where roles and responsibilities are shared or distributed to address local problems.
 In keeping with healthcare systems being situated in complexity, the concept of leadership in systems science was extended to ICS in a paper by Timmins (2015).
 The authors’ proposed that a Complex Adaptive Systems (CAS) approach could provide managers of integrated care organisations with a different way of thinking that could encourage more cohesive health and social care systems.
 Subsequently, a CAS approach was championed as a mechanism for modernising traditional approaches to operational management in ICSs through the inclusion of stakeholder networks (ibid).
+Albeit the literature reviewed explicitly informed the application of systems thinking approaches, the World Health Organisation [WHO] offer an alternative framework to examine person-centred multidimensional services in ICSs, that incorporates the provision of effective, equitable and high-quality health services (WHO, 2021).

 3.11 CHAPTER SUMMARY

 In setting the scene, the chapter has argued that applying ST approaches can improve organisational design and provide a valuable basis for organisational change.
 This chapter has introduced ST and its conceptual framework.
 In addition, consideration has been given to the contributions of pioneering system thinkers, with seminal literature serving as building blocks for positioning health, social care and public services within their dynamic and influential environments.
-This chapter has also offered an overview of the range of theories that overlap and merge with ST.
+This chapter has also offered an overview of the range of theories that overlap and merge with ST. Chapter 4 explains the processes of the systematic review of the literature that were established by the review protocol.
+The chapter details each level of inquiry and discusses the synthesis of the literature.